RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

 ### **Latest update**

+Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **95 new contributors creating 57 Merged PRs, 85 Open PRs, and 171 Issues** as of **February 8, 2024**!

+A group of returning GSoC mentors has help us to put together and launched the second instance of the  ["How to build a Rocket.Chat App hands-on workshop"](https://open.rocket.chat/channel/events-and-meet-ups?msg=uMbtzA7Ke96ScEMu5) on **February 2, 2024**.
+The session was filled within 24 hours of announcement.
+Thanks goes to the second 15 ethusisastic attendees for providing us with valuable feedback for improvement.
+We intend to refine this workshop over the GSoC 2024 season and will be running incrementally improving instances weekly throughout Feb and March.

 Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **63 new contributors creating 42 Merged PRs, 65 Open PRs, and 118 Issues** as of **January 28, 2024**!